WebMCP-org/.github/profile/README.md

 ### What is WebMCP?

 **WebMCP** (Web Model Context Protocol) is a proposed W3C web standard being incubated by the [Web Machine Learning Community Group](https://github.com/webmachinelearning/webmcp).
-It enables websites to expose AI-callable tools through the browser's `navigator.modelContext` API, allowing AI agents to discover and interact with web applications directly in the browser.
+It enables websites to expose AI-callable tools through the browser's `document.modelContext` API, allowing AI agents to discover and interact with web applications directly in the browser.

 WebMCP is optimized for browser-based, user-present interactions with built-in web security features, leveraging the browser's origin-based security model and user authentication.
 Learn more in the [W3C WebMCP Explainer](https://github.com/webmachinelearning/webmcp).